MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 :::image type="content" source="../../media/glint/setup/glintsights-add-program.png"alt-text="Screenshot of how to add programs.":::

-4. A message will confirm that your program or programs have been added.
+4. A message confirms that your program or programs have been added.

 5. Be sure that the name of the program you added now appears under Programs on the Send data to Viva Insights page.